nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 <br/>
 Please communicate with the handling editor through the system if at all possible using the "Editors comments" feature on the paper's page.
 You both receive the same emails from the system.<br/>
 <br/>
-We have step-by-step guidance for editors explaining our processes <a href="https://nathanael-fijalkow.github.io/TheoretiCS_doc/editors.html">available here</a>.
-If you have any difficulties with the system please feel free to ask the managing editors, David and Mikaël, either by posting an editors comment or via <a href="mailto:managing-editors@theoretics-journal.org">managing-editors@theoretics-journal.org</a>.<br/>
+We have step-by-step guidance for editors explaining our processes available here: https://nathanael-fijalkow.github.io/TheoretiCS_doc/editors.html If you have any difficulties with the system please feel free to ask the managing editors, David and Mikaël, either by posting an editors comment or via <a href="mailto:managing-editors@theoretics-journal.org">managing-editors@theoretics-journal.org</a>.<br/>
 With best regards, <br/>
-Uri / Anca<br/>
+Shuchi / Anca<br/>
 Editor-in-chief<br/>
 <br/>
 ----------- END OF VERSION FOR PARTNER EDITOR ------------